 GED Classes Lebanon, New Hampshire

-This page lists all GED (in New Hampshire, HiSET) test centers and prep locations in and around Lebanon.
-If you want to earn your high school equivalency diploma in New Hampshire, you need to pass the five subtests of the HiSET exam.
+This page lists all GED and HiSET test centers and prep locations in and around Lebanon.
+If you want to earn your high school equivalency diploma in New Hampshire, you need to pass the five subtests of the HiSET exam or the four sub-exams that make up the GED test.

-HiSET testing is available online and at state-certified New Hampshire test facilities.
+The GED and HiSET tests are available online and at state-certified New Hampshire test facilities.

-The assessment is for adults who left high school prematurely.
+The assessments are for adults who left high school prematurely.
 This way, they have the opportunity to acquire an equivalent degree.

 Testing takes place at a level similar to that of graduating HS students.

-All over America, the diploma that’s awarded upon successful completion of the New Hamshire HiSET exam is accepted in the same way as a standard high school diploma by schools and employers.
+All over America, the diploma that’s awarded upon successful completion of the New Hamshire GED or HiSET exam is accepted in the same way as a standard high school diploma by schools and employers.

-In the past, online HiSET testing was not possible.
-You had to come to one of New Hampshire’s official test centers and sit for the HiSET exam in person.
+In the past, online GED and HiSET testing was not possible.
+You had to come to one of New Hampshire’s official test centers and sit for the exams in person.

-Well, this situation has now changed with the introduction of the online proctored (OP) HiSET exam.
-Check the bottom of this post for information about this ‘HiSET-At-Home’ testing option.
+Well, this situation has now changed with the introduction of the online proctored (OP) GED test and the HiSET-AT-Home exam.
+Check the bottom of this post for information about online GED and HiSET testing.

 Adult Learning Service Lebanon